kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

     </li>
 ```

-And if we look at a bunch more, we can see that ingredients frequently spread across several elements (spans
-in the example), and if we set a breakpoint when we are doing the labelling, we can see that our ingredients
+Looking at additional examples, it's clear that ingredients are often fragmented across
+multiple inline elements—like separate `<span>` tags.
+When we set a breakpoint during the
+labeling process, we observe that each part of the ingredient ends up in a separate
-are spread over multiple blocks:
+block, even though they logically belong together.
+As a result, are spread over multiple blocks:

 <img alt="Debugging Blocks" src="/img/supervised/debug-labels.webp" style="border: 1px solid #000; margin: 0 10px 10px 0">